 How would it help Irenaeus' cause if he was inaccurate in what he passed on from the Valentinians?

 It's clear as one reads through the first two books of Against Heresies that Irenaeus has thoroughly done his homework.
 He knows many of the nuances of their teachings, and he explains their arguments in defense of those teachings thoroughly.
-I find it hard to believe that someone who reads that book thinks that Irenaeus is simply slandering the gnostics.
+I doubt that anyone who reads his book could believe Irenaeus is simply slandering the gnostics.

 No, he's studied their teachings well.